rickjerrity/blackholeDev/README.md

 ## Serving

-Run the following command from the root directory of the project:
+Run the following command from the root directory of the repo:

 ```
 npm run serve